There are 12 apostles in the Bible. Can you name them all? Specifically, do you know the one with the designation “the disciple whom Jesus loved?”

 - Judas Iscariot – 30

-From this, you can see that “the disciple whom Jesus loved” was the youngest.
-Surprisingly, as an apostle then, John was the last survivor, as well.
-The almanac mentioned that he died at an old age of 101 in 103 AD.
+As you can see, the disciple whom Jesus loved was the youngest.
+But he was the last surviving apostle, dying at the old age of 101 in 103 AD 20.

 Meanwhile, the rest of the apostles died earlier.
-For instance, you can notice Peter and Paul died in 66 AD and James in 44 AD (Ken Curtis, 2021).
+Peter and Paul, for instance, died in 66 AD, and James in 44 AD 21.

 One day after His transfiguration, Jesus was with His disciples to go to Jerusalem.
-To get there, He had to pass by the Samaritan mountains.
-It was the same route that led Him to the Samaritan woman at Jacob’s well.
+To get there, He had to pass by the Samaritan mountains, the same route that led Him to the Samaritan woman at Jacob’s well.

 While traveling, Jesus sent some disciples ahead to look for some food and lodging.
 Unfortunately, the Samaritans were rude and unfriendly.